Castle Wagrain: Architecture

 The present castle consists of two of the formerly four round towers, a main building, and two wings.
 Two of the original towers were demolished during an expansion in the 18th century.
 Thereby the gateway tower was completely erased.
 In 1980, the household building east of the castle was torn down to be replaced by a workshop.
 By the erection of an annex building in 2000, the previously U-shaped facility was enclosed and a courtyard created.
 The annex is a modern reinforced concrete construction with a flat roof.
-Its courtward side is made up of glass.
+Its courtyard side is made up of glass.

 The two-storey old part features a hip roof and a mansard gable.
 On the gable's southern front, the Engl family coat of arms is engraved with its motto: "1448 Fürchte Gott, Tue Recht, Scheue Niemand 1848 (Fear God, Act Just, Eschew None)".
 The arcades of the supplementary buildings have been glazed.
 Due to the school, the site can only be inspected from outside.